shcaba/Sebastes_melanops_OR/Document/_main.knit.md

 A linked [Online Map](https://www.arcgis.com/apps/mapviewer/index.html?webmap=49e8f3a8079448c29a21d4384d2b50dd) of the survey is available showing locations of all sampling events.
 A total of 595 acoustic transects were conducted and paired with 496 video drops and 48 fishing stations from 1 August to 9 September 2001.
 A total of 35,839 fish were identified in the video and 869 fish captured using hook and line.
 Acoustic target-strength to length conversions were conducted using an aggregate of all video data from the survey.
 Video drops conducted >50 m from acoustically observed fish were used to predict how many fish were missed by the acoustics.
 Fish counts were converted to biomass using the length-weight relationship from the hook and line data.

 Acoustic data were analyzed using both echo integration and echo counting.
-Echo integration conversions were done using a combination of target-strength length relationships from the literature (following recommendations from the PFMC Science and Statistical Committee, SSC, review).
+Echo integration conversions were done using a combination of target-strength length relationships from the literature (following recommendations from the PFMC Science and Statistical Committee, SSC, methodology review).
 Acoustic data within 1 m of the bottom (acoustic exclusion zone) were corrected for using data from above the deadzone.
 Schools of fish were observed over rocky habitats at all of the major nearshore reefs.
 Additional small patch reefs were also observed interspersed throughout the survey area.

 A simple design-based population abundance estimate was generated by averaging the echo integration density of the acoustics in each habitat type (rock, gravel and sand) and multiplying it by the total area of each of those habitat types in three area-based strata (North, Central, and South) spanning the Oregon coast from the Washington border to the California border.
 Biomass in each area was then calculated by multiplying the estimated abundance by the proportion of fish in each 1 cm bin length class and then converting those length bins to weight using the length to weight relationship obtained from the hook and line data.
 After summing by region, the result is an independent estimate of coastwide abundance (and biomass) in Oregon waters in 2021.
 The coefficient of variation of the biomass estimate was also calculated, and it was used to generate the standard error for the assumed lognormal error structure of this data when integrated into candidate stock assessment models.